What Is a Discovery Call in Sales?

 4. Maintain the ideal talk-to-listen ratio

-Getting interrupted constantly can ruin the flow of the conversation and make your clients feel like they can’t fully express themselves.
-It can cause them to hold out on valuable details of their problem, which can be harder to solve.
+Being constantly interrupted can ruin the flow of the conversation and make your clients feel they can't fully express themselves.
+It can cause them to withhold valuable details about their problem, making it harder to solve.

 5. Subtly add a small value

 Suggesting small recommendations to your clients can give them simple ways of remedying the issue.
-It can be helpful to them while being careful not to overwhelm them with multiple options.
+It can be helpful to them while being careful not to overwhelm them with too many options.

 6. Repeat a few important factors

-Reiterating key phrases from the conversation helps make your client feel they’re being paid attention to.
+Reiterating key phrases from the conversation helps your client feel they're being listened to.
 These phrases should be major contributors to the idea discussed.

 7. Always clarify your understanding